sethbattin/sethbattin.github.io/posts/cooperation-greatest-value.md

 As the world marches ~blindly~ strongly ahead (undecidedly between forward to World War 3 or backward to the Cold War), we need cooperation more than ever.
-And the hypercapitalist nee communist country wants to piss off the still-pretty-capitalist nee slave-economy country, but no one wants to address the important problems.
+And the hyper-capitalist nee communist country wants to piss off the still-pretty-capitalist nee slave-economy country, but no one wants to address the important problems.
 I sure hope that changes.

 That whole other looming ecological disaster that can only be solved by cooperative action was also a debate topic.
 "The US should establish a policy to reduce the consumption of fossil fuels."
 Most of the conversation was about global warming, of course.
-Imagine a bunch of highschool freshman arguing with each other for sport, taking turns as the scientists pleading for reason, versus the oil company pitching exactly the same deception as the tobacco companies 30 years earlier.
-That was highschool debate.
+Imagine a bunch of high-school freshman arguing with each other for sport, taking turns as the scientists pleading for reason, versus the oil company pitching exactly the same deception as the tobacco companies 30 years earlier.
+That was high-school debate.
 I'd much rather just pick a value and advocate for it.

 By the way we were reading sources from 1992 that said there wasn't clear